readyready15728/ocaml-examples/README.md

 unbelievably horrible and janky it was and my skills have rusted greatly since then.

-Here I will be implementing OCaml code using *most* of the best practices (I'm perhaps lazy about a few, like unit testing) so I can research how to do things effectively only once.
+Here I will be implementing OCaml code trying to use best practices so I can research how to do things effectively only once.
 I will definitely use dune as a build system, attempt to write idiomatic code, and make use of OCaml's current standard library and recent code from the third-party ecosystem.

 So my example code projects largely correspond to some of the content from Cornell University's [CS 3110](https://cs3110.github.io/textbook).
 While